Americana Gallery Highlights

 Contrary to legend, the first American gold rush didn’t begin in California.
 It actually started in North Carolina and quickly escalated after a major gold strike near Dahlonega, Georgia in 1828.
 Excitement and able-bodied men followed the gold from Georgia to California to Colorado, and later to North Dakota and Alaska.
 Unprecedented sources of silver in Nevada and Colorado added to the mining frenzy that finally made the United States self-sufficient in precious metals.

 America’s gold rushes all occurred in relatively unpopulated areas, poorly equipped to handle large numbers of prospectors.
 Hoping to strike it rich, they arrived by the thousands, only to find shortages of supplies and, ironically, money.
 The shortage of coins, and consequently the purchasing power of these hopeful “goldbugs,” led entrepreneurial private minters and assayers to join the migration.
 They quickly set up shop, converting the raw gold into ingots and private coins.
 In denominations ranging from $5 to the massive $50, 2.5 ounce “slugs,” privately struck coins were eagerly accepted, as long as manufacturers maintained consistent purity and weight, until 1862 when the Territory of Colorado became the last region to ban private coin production.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 Money of the Civil War